fteychene/blueprint-hexagonal-rust/README.md

  - Portable domain
  - Composition in infra code to execute as wanted

-Storage can be in memory using `adapter::secondary::storage::TaskStorageAdapter` or with sqlitedb using `adapter::secondary::database::TaskDatabaseStorageAdapter`
+Storage can be in memory using `adapter::secondary::storage::TaskStorageAdapter` or with sqlitedb using `adapter::secondary::storage::database::TaskDatabaseStorageAdapter`

 ### TODO